 Scenario: Discovering networked devices

-You must perform device discovery before the initial deployment of the security applications.
-When all networked devices are discovered, you can get information about them and manage them through policies.
-Regular network polls are needed to discover if there are any new devices and whether the previously discovered devices are still on the network.
+You must perform device discovery before installation of the security applications.
+The Administration Server receives information about discovered devices and allows you to manage the devices through policies.
+Regular network polls are needed to update the list of devices available in the network.

-- Setting up rules for adding discovered devices to administration groups (optional)
+- Set up rules for adding discovered devices to administration groups (Optional)

-If you skip this rule-setting step, all the newly discovered devices go to the Unassigned devices group and stay there.
+If you skip the step 3, the newly discovered devices are allocated to the Unassigned devices group.
 If you want, you can move these devices to the Managed devices group manually.
-If you move the devices to the Managed devices group manually, you can analyze information about each device and decide whether you want to move it to an administration group, and, if so, to which group.
+If you move the devices to the Managed devices group manually, you can analyze information about each device and decide whether you want to move it to an administration group, and, if so, to which exact group.

-When a network polling operation is complete, check that the newly discovered devices are arranged according to the configured rules.
-If no rules are configured, the devices stay in the Unassigned devices group.
+- The newly discovered devices are arranged according to the configured rules.
+(Or, if no rules are configured, the devices stay in the Unassigned devices group).